davidwolfson613/dataplotter/README.md

 NOTE: This tool was created for work, and the data is saved in a very specific format.
 Therefore, the code in this project is written specifically to be able to analyze these data files.

 # How to run locally
 This project is meant to be distributed as a package.
 Therefore, there is a .tar.gz file that should be installed.
 First, download the .tar file, then open a command line prompt in that location and run the command "python -m pip install dataplotter-1.0.2.tar.gz".
 Running this command will install the dataplotter package and create a batch file that, when clicked, will automatically run the dataplotter module.
-Alternatively, the dataplotter module can be run by typing the command "python -m dataplotter" in the command line.

 Another option to install the package locally is to clone the repo locally and run the `setup`:

       python setup.py install

+Once the package is installed, you can run the module by typing this command into the command line:

+      python -m dataplotter

+This will work with both installation methods.